 Polished, smooth and well-engineered, FaceTime is a great video call app for up to 32 participants.
 It’s easy to add everyone in, and there’s plenty of scope for using animated emojis and reactions to brighten up the chat a little (though the extent to which you can do this does depend on which generation of device you’re using).
 If you’re having connection issues, switching from audio/video to audio-only is easy to do.

-However, you’ve probably already guessed the main reason that FaceTime isn’t higher up our list – it requires every participant to be using an Apple device, whether that’s an iPhone, an iPad or a Mac.
+However, you’ve probably already guessed the main reason that FaceTime isn’t higher up our list – it requires every participant to be using an Apple device, whether that’s an iPhone (opens in new tab), an iPad (opens in new tab) or a Mac (opens in new tab).
 This will likely make it more difficult to use with your camera club, where it’s likely that at least one person won’t have access to an Apple device.
 If that’s not the case, then FaceTime is absolutely worth considering.

 More home working guides